 - Encrypt payload of frame is encrypted according to the defined policy - Discard drop the frame, no portion is transmitted - Bypass transmit the frame without alteration

-CN Series tunnels are encrypted using CAVP validated AES algorithms.
-The CN6040 1G Ethernet encryptor supports AES encryption with a key size of 128 or 256 bits in cipher feedback (CFB) or counter (CTR) modes.
+CS Series tunnels are encrypted using CAVP validated AES algorithms.
+The CS10 and CS100 Ethernet encryptors support AES encryption with a key size of 128 or 256 bits in cipher feedback (CFB) counter (CTR) or Galios Counter (GCM) modes.